WGP Rules for Entrants|

 Decks / Sleeves / Mats

-Decks must either have 100% translation sleeves, or the player must either have a sheet or set of index cards (or other multi-sheet device) to allow the opposing player to understand the cards in English.
+Decks must either have 100% translation sleeves, or the player must either have a sheet or set of index cards (or other multi-sheet device) of the Reference Cards (not the inserts, or the raw text file) to allow the opposing player to understand the cards in English.
 You cannot simply print out the translation of your entire set and circle the ones that matter (you also cannot X out ones that aren't used).
 You cannot print out just the sleeve inserts and hand them to your opponent.
-We suggest printing the english translation card (available on each card's translation page) and placing them on 3x5 cards.
+We suggest printing the english translation card (available on each card's translation page) and placing them on 3x5 cards (if it is too long for the card, let it hang off the bottom instead of modifying it).
 These translations must be revealed for every card as it is first played to the stage, or for any card in an open zone at the opponent's request.
 Reference cards are available on the individual card translation pages of this site.
 Should a card not yet have a translation, and you have not contacted HotC for it, an authorized judge will translate it on-the-spot.
 Note that willingly misrepresenting a card is cheating.

 A 'cut' is a single 0-50 card removal as a pile from the top of a deck in order at once, then the remain cards placed on top.
 It is not a three-pile shuffle, it is not a bridge, it is not anything but a single cut.
 If you do more than this, you did not cut, you shuffled - which means your opponent then gets to cut their own deck.
 If you do not trust the randomization, ask them to do it again.
 If you still are not satisfied, call for a Judge.
 If all you have is an advisor, ask them to watch you and your opponent randomize the deck, and to be careful.
 Don't ever hurt another player's cards, you are responsible for damage (this includes hard side-tapping with your fingernail).